PrincetonUniversity/ILAng/apps/acc_spec/aes/README.md

 ```
 The print-out information will show that the implementation of instructions:
 `WRITE_ADDRESS`, `WRITE_KEY`, and  `WRITE_LENGTH`, and sub-instructions `LOAD`,
-`OPERATE` and `STORE`  are buggy now, along with the short trace showing how
+`OPERATE` and `STORE`  does not match the specification, along with short traces
-the implementation transits to the buggy state (where the state variables
+showing how the implementation transits to this buggy state (a state
-in ILA and Verilog do not match any more, in other words, `variable_map_assert`
+where the state variables in ILA and Verilog do not match any more,
-signal is low).
-A waveform (`trace[1]-variable_map_assert_.vcd`) is also
+in other words, `variable_map_assert` signal is low).

+The waveform (`trace[1]-variable_map_assert_.vcd`) demonstrating this bug is also
 generated in the sub-folders of the failing instructions, which can be viewed
-by waveform viewer such as GtkWave (not included in the docker image, but you
+by waveform viewer such as GtkWave (not included in this docker image, but you
 can transfer the waveform to the outside of the Docker using, for example:

 ```
 scp "WRITE_LENGTH/trace[1]-variable_map_assert_.vcd" <server-name>:<path>
 ```

-where `WRITE_LENGTH` could be replaced by the name of other buggy instructions and
+where `WRITE_LENGTH` can be replaced by the name of other buggy instructions and
-`<server-name>:<path>` points to a path on a ssh server that you have access to)
+`<server-name>:<path>` points to a path on a SSH server that you have access to)

 If you are using Ubuntu as the Host OS, you can use
 [this guide](https://help.ubuntu.com/lts/serverguide/openssh-server.html.en)